RohitVenkatMutyala/se_main_cmax/README.md

 - **Is maintained in a separate GitHub repository referenced in the main ChromeX README file**

 - **Here is GItHub Repo ChromeX :** [****https://github.com/RohitVenkatMutyala/se\_main\_cmax.git****](https://github.com/RohitVenkatMutyala/se_main_cmax.git)
-- "This project includes multiple files, so I deployed them separately.
-Here is the link to the Image-to-Text Converter." :-https://github.com/RohitVenkatMutyala/se_image_to_text_to_speech-convertor.git

 - **Operates as a standalone service that ChromeX communicates with via API**